sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 title: "Use Multiple Obsidian.md Config Folders And Sync With Github"
 date: 2021-12-26T13:29:04+01:00
 draft: true
+summary: "If you are using Obsidian on more than one devices, using multiple config folders can be quiet beneficial."
+translationKey: "use-multiple-obsidian-md-config-folders-and-sync-with-github"
+# image: "home-header.png"
+categories:
+    - javascript
 ---

 [Obsidian](https://obsidian.md/) is a great tool for collecting knowledge and connecting ideas together.
 I use it on many devices.

 However, I do not use the same configurations or plugins on all devices.
-Simply because some plugins just don't work on some devices.
+Simply because some plugins just don't work on all devices.
 I would have to configure the app over and over again for every device that I use.

-A simple way to manage these is by using a git repository (either public or private).
+A simple way to manage these is by using a Github repository (either public or private).

-The following guide is made for desktop devices (windows, linux, mac).
+The following guide was made on a desktop device.
 For IPhone users the workflow is a bit different.
 You can use this guide "[{Mobile} Setting up iOS git-based syncing with mobile app (using Working Copy)](https://forum.obsidian.md/t/mobile-setting-up-ios-git-based-syncing-with-mobile-app-using-working-copy/16499)" to make it work.
 I could not test any android phones but I assume you can do something similar maybe with a different git client.

 ## The Git Repository

-If you haven't created a github repository yet, do that now.
+If you haven't created a Github repository yet, do that now.
 I called mine 'second-brain'.
 You can create it as private repository if you don't want others to read it.

-Make sure your device is able to access your github repository and has a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) setup.
+Make sure your device is able to access your Github repository and has a [personal access token](https://docs.Github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) setup.

 ### .gitignore

 This is the `.gitignore` file that we will be using.
-It excludes the trash folder from obsidian and the `.obsidian` config folder.
+It excludes the trash folder from Obsidian and the `.obsidian` config folder.

-We exclude this folder because obsidian autogenerates it for any vault.
+We exclude the last one because Obsidian autogenerates it for any vault.
 But since we will be using a specific config folder we don't need the default folder.

 Create that file and check it in.